Bank of England tells lenders to brace for economic storm

 "Amid high volatility, liquidity conditions deteriorated even in usually highly liquid markets such as U.S. Treasuries, gilts and interest rate futures," the BoE said.

-It noted that core British markets - while still functional - had become more expensive to trade, with bid-ask spreads on short-dated gilts more than doubling compared with their 2021 average.
+It said core British markets - while still functional - had become more expensive to trade, with bid-ask spreads on short-dated gilts more than doubling compared with their 2021 average.

 "(Conditions) could continue to deteriorate, especially if market volatility increases further," the BoE said.